CouncilofLorien/counciloflorien.github.io/docs/cards/P/palantir-of-elostirion.md

 > Special Item
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _**Unique.**_ _Palantir._ Playable only at The White Towers.
 Discard if the bearer moves.
 If the bearer is a sage, he may tap Palantir of Elostirion to remove one corruption card from an Elf or a Wizard under you control.
-Bearer makes a corruption check. <br>_"...but unlike the others and not in accord with them; it looked only to the Sea."_ ***---LotR***
+Bearer makes a corruption check. <br>_“...but unlike the others and not in accord with them; it looked only to the Sea."_ ***---LotR***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>